Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ```
 【Description 】
-     Only supports Meari's self-developed version of the device, ie [camera supportMeariIot] == YES.
+     Only support the device which developed by Meari, ie [camera supportMeariIot] == YES.

 【Function】
      /**